mdvorak340/corre/README.md

 and the closing tag "))!".
 Backslashes can be used to escape these sequences if needed and the delimiter can be changed with the -d flag.

-The embedded scripts are called from the directory that nacre is called from.
+The embedded scripts are called from the directory that corre is called from.

 # OPTIONS